-A communications plan is the key to developing an effective and consistent messaging strategy.
+A communication plan is the key to developing an effective and consistent messaging strategy.

 It helps guide the process of setting measurable goals for your strategy, profiling your target audience and creating and successfully delivering your message.

-Whether your are creating a marketing communications plan or a strategic communications plan, the following steps will help guide you.
+Whether your are creating a marketing communication plan or a strategic communication plan, the following steps will help guide you.

-A communications plan serves as a road map for delivering your message to your target audience in an effective way.
+A communication plan serves as a road map for delivering your message to your target audience in an effective way.

-Use this communications plan template to develop your strategy and deploy it.
+Use this communication plan template to develop your strategy and deploy it.

 A situation analysis helps assess the capabilities of and health of things in an organization.
 It’s the ideal way to understand the current status of your organization’s communication.